badasswp/create-product-on-image-upload/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Create WooCommerce products automatically by uploading images.
+Get new products to your e-commerce store faster and more efficiently.

 == Installation ==